crukci-bioinformatics/nf-alignment/README.md

 ##### "Library"

 Read group library id.
-This must be set to a value; there is no default.
+Defaults to "Unknown" if not set.

 ##### "SourceMaterial"